BlockchainCommons/GordianSeedTool-iOS/Docs/Integration.md

 <a href="../images/sparrow-psbt-4.jpg"><img src="../images/sparrow-psbt-4.jpg" width=300></a>

-4. On Seed Tool: if the request was a `ur:crypto-request`, choose the QR Code for `ur:crypto-response`, else if it was `ur:crypto-psbt`, send back a `ur:crypto-psbt`.
+4. On Seed Tool: if the request was a `ur:crypto-request`, choose the QR Code for `ur:crypto-response`; if it was `ur:crypto-psbt`, choose a `ur:crypto-psbt`.
+This will display the QR.

 <a href="../images/sparrow-psbt-5.jpg"><img src="../images/sparrow-psbt-5.jpg" width=300></a>
 <a href="../images/sparrow-psbt-6.jpg"><img src="../images/sparrow-psbt-6.jpg" width=300></a>

-5. On Sparrow: close the box displaying the entirely unsigned PSBT and click "Scan QR" to click the QR you generated on Seed Tool after signing.
-After it reads in the animated PSBT, you should a box telling you that your transaction is signed by your Seed Tool key.
+5. On Sparrow: close the box displaying the original unsigned PSBT and click "Scan QR" to capture the QR you generated on Seed Tool after signing.
+After Sparrow reads in the animated PSBT (which might take a bit of time), you should see a box telling you that your transaction is signed by your Seed Tool key.

 <a href="../images/sparrow-psbt-7.jpg"><img src="../images/sparrow-psbt-7.jpg" width=600></a>

-You can now input another signature; if you used the above methodology for creating a multisig, hook up the hardware device you have with your computer, and click "Sign" under the USB icon.
-(Remember that you may need to unlock your device with a PIN and/or choose the right app, depending on the precise hardware device.)
-Once you've found the right device, click "Sign".
+You can now input another signature; if you used the above methodology for creating a multisig, hook up the hardware device you have with your computer, and click "Sign" under the USB icon. (emember that you may need to unlock your hardware wallet with a PIN and/or choose the right app, depending on the precise hardware device.
+Once you've done so, click "Sign".
 You will probably then need to review and OK the signature on the device.

 <a href="../images/sparrow-psbt-8.jpg"><img src="../images/sparrow-psbt-8.jpg" width=600></a>

 Finally, you can "Broadcast Transaction" on Sparrow.

+You've sent a transaction using Sparrow as a transaction coordinator, with #SmartCustody ensured, because all three keys for the multisig are held remotely, one of them in **Gordian Seed Tool**.